hszalwinski/vehicle-routing/README.md

 All scripts were tested using Python 3.7.1 on a 64 bit system.
 *ortools* library, which is one of project dependencies, at the moment works only with 64 bit Python installation.
-Furthermore, it might require [latest supported Visual C++ redistributable packages x64](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
+Furthermore, on Windows it might require [latest supported Visual C++ redistributable packages x64](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

 At first, install pipenv package: